JLee141/JLee141/README.md

 - 👋🏼 Hi, I’m Jordan @JLee141
-- 🧠 I’m passionate about **UX Design, software development, and creative problem-solving**.
+- 🧠 I’m passionate about **IT, UX Design, software development, creative problem-solving, and technology overall**.
-- 📖 Currently learning on how to expand my UX Design thoughts and so much more.
+- 📖 Currently learning on how to expand my design thoughts.
 - ✍🏼 I'm heads down on IT work for now, Full time!
 (Spare time I try to do other things!)

 <!---